mxpiotrowski/corcon-glossary/decoupage.md

 > This *découpage* must be an active process, involving the coordination of theoretical and practical results in the delineation of objects which can satisfy the syntactical restrictions characteristic of scientific language.
 —@Granger1983 [xvii]

 I find it puzzling that he nevertheless misses the original meaning of *découpage*, viz. “action, manière de découper.”
-The examples given by various dictionaries revolve around meat and poultry: “Le découpage d’un poulet,” “Découper une pièce de viande,” etc.  This seems to be a much more obvious analogy, and certainly one that would be so obvious to a French speaker that it is understandable why Granger did not feel the need to explain it.
+What is more, the examples given by various dictionaries for *découpage* and *découper* revolve around meat and poultry: “*Le découpage d’un poulet*,” “*Découper une pièce de viande*,” etc.  This analogy seems much more obvious, and certainly so obvious to a French speaker that one understands why Granger did not feel the need to explain it.

 ![](http://www.boucherie-cornedor.fr/media/images/upload/boucherie/boeuf.png)